DeliYang5/homepage/_teaching/1-teaching.md

 Teach Tutorial
 ======

-Marking homework, course project and exam papers
+Marking homework, the course project, and exam papers
 ======